VicV/Promises/README.md

 So, if you do a .finish(), it calls your promise's succeed callback, and so on and so forth for fail/cancel.

+## BUT WAIT, what is a promise anyway?

+So, its a callback but fancier.
+If you're asking what a promise is, this is perfect for you so I wont go into the technical detail of what a promise is.

+Essentially, you are promising something that you will finish it later.
+Lets say you make your friend a promise that if you ever discover what the king of norway's shoes look like, you will paint your hat blue.

+So, you have created a promise, and you have a 'success' action (painting your hat blue).
+This success action is what the success _callback_ is.

+The beauty of it though is that you don't have to finish your promise now.
+You can fulfill this promise years in the future so long as you remember it (ie, store it in a map).

+## WHY WOULD I EVEN USE THIS, MAN

+I dunno?
+Its cool having callbacks.
+I would mainly use this for Android though.

+I'll get back to you on that, but I assure you its worth it.

 ###Why not scala?
 Because I don't feel like learning an entirely new language just for one functional feature?
 Plus, I'm an Android dev, and Scala + android is _really_ cool but not quite where it needs to be.